Last Updated: July 5, 2026

 L5 Freshness Operator Sweet spot ceiling

 Scheduled, unprompted work on your sites.
 Agents auto-research current events, rewrite pages so they stay legible to both Google and AI agents, detect content decay, refresh creative.
-This is the level that works while you sleep.
+This is the first level that runs without you in the room — it frees you instead of just scaling you.
 For solo operators, this is the right place to stop and live.

 SkillSystems thinker